 The title came from an expression Ringo Starr used.
 They chose it to take the edge off the heavy philosophical lyrics.
 Working titles for the song before Ringo gave them inspiration were "Mark I" and "The Void."

 John Lennon wrote this, and described it as "my first psychedelic song."
-It was inspired by Timothy Leary and Richard Alpert's book The Psychedelic Experience, which Lennon would read while tripping on LSD.
-Lennon recorded himself reading from the Tibetan Book of the Dead, played it back while tripping on LSD, and wrote the song.
+It was inspired by Timothy Leary and Richard Alpert's book The Psychedelic Experience: A Manual Based On The Tibetan Book Of The Dead

 The vocals were forced through a Leslie (revolving) speaker.
 Lennon desired the effect that the listener could hear the words but not hear him, like a group of Tibetan monks chanting on a mountain top.

 John Lennon used only one chord in this whole song, which creates a hypnotic feeling.
 For his vocals, he asked producer George Martin to make him sound like the Dali Lama.

 Drugs influenced the creation of this song, but the Beatles recorded sober.
 "We would have the experiences and then bring that into the music later," Ringo Starr explained.

 George Harrison played a droning Indian instrument called a tambura on this track, which added an ethereal feel to the soundscape.